Double-Dot-Interactive/bevy_animations/README.md

 ### How bevy_animations animations work
 * specified timings or `meters_per_frame` for each frame
-* user defining which y indexes are left, right, up and down facing sprites
+* user defining which y indexes are left, right, up and down facing sprites or if the sprites should be flipped instead
 * timed animations can block others from happening
 * utilizing a priortity based system so you can define multiple ***blocking*** animations with different priorities to render